 Much of our planning is based on the White Rose scheme of Learning that is recommended by the National Centre for Excellence in teaching Maths.

-Children bring home banded books to practice their reading at home.
+Children bring home a banded books to practice (which will contain many sounds the children know).
 They will also bring home a Read Write Inc book bag book which will closely match exactly what they have been learning in their reading lessons.
+They also bring home a 'Family library' book, which is a book that you can enjoy together as a family and may be above the children's own reading ability- great for a bedtime story.